Timinator2000/techio-algo-x/19 - 2025 and beyond/08 - tetrasticks.md

 In the previous [polyominoes](polyominoes) discussion, I mentioned Donald Knuth’s Dancing Links paper on [arXiv.org]( https://arxiv.org/abs/cs/0011047).
 In that paper, Knuth also covers tetrasticks and I highly recommend studying his approach.
 Tetrasticks exist on the edges of cells and distinguishing horizontal edges from vertical edges requires great attention to detail, especially when considering various rotations of the game pieces.

 Rather than rehashing Knuth’s material, I will cover an alternate approach, translating a 5x5 tetrasticks puzzle into an _almost_ equivalent 11x11 polyominoes puzzle.
 Polyominoes is easily represented with a 2-dimensional array where piece rotations and placement options are not overly complicated.
-A proper translation is challenging, but you should be able to reuse your Polyominoes code with minimal changes.
+A proper translation is challenging, but you should be able to reuse your polyominoes code with minimal changes.

 Tetrasticks are made of connected edges of a grid.
 Polyominoes are made of connected cells of a grid.
 To represent tetrasticks as polyominoes, we need a finer resolution that captures every original edge as a cell unit.
 Consider the following 5x5 tetrasticks gameboard.